bhavyavij6/INN-Hotel-Group/README.md

 ### 6. What recommendations would you make to the management of the hotel as a data scientist based on your data analysis and predictive model (as related to cancellations)?

 **💡 Answer: ** I as a Data Scientist would give the following Recommendations-:
-- a) 🎁 Incentivize Early Bookings to Reduce Cancellations (Lead-Time Trouble)
+- 🎁 Incentivize Early Bookings to Reduce Cancellations (Lead-Time Trouble)
-- b) 👨‍👩‍👧 Boost Repeat Bookings with Family-Friendly Perks (Low Repeat Customer Problem)
+- 👨‍👩‍👧 Boost Repeat Bookings with Family-Friendly Perks (Low Repeat Customer Problem)
-- c) ✈️ Strengthen Coordination with Travel & Aviation Partners (Market Segment Complication)
+- ✈️ Strengthen Coordination with Travel & Aviation Partners (Market Segment Complication)
-- d) 📞 Leverage Offline Bookings to Strengthen Show-Up Rates (Offline Booking Muddle)
+- 📞 Leverage Offline Bookings to Strengthen Show-Up Rates (Offline Booking Muddle)
-- e) 🚦 Implement a Predictive Red-Flag System (Data-Science Solution)
+- 🚦 Implement a Predictive Red-Flag System (Data-Science Solution)

 <details>
 <summary>Click to view full analysis</summary>